platelet-app/platelet/CONTRIBUTING.md

 ## Setup

 There is minimal setup required for running this project.
-On Ubuntu 20.04, install the package `npm`
+On Ubuntu, install the package `npm`

 `sudo apt install npm`